aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getFormatStrategy() {#getFormatStrategy--}

+<b>@deprecated.</b> Please use the 'formatStrategy' property instead.
 Gets and sets the format strategy when exporting the cell value as string.

 ```javascript
 getFormatStrategy() : CellValueFormatStrategy;